 What Is a Consultant Solicitor Structure?

 A consultant solicitor structure is an arrangement where a qualified solicitor works for a law firm on a self-employed basis rather than as an employee or equity partner.
-The consultant typically handles their own caseload, bills clients directly or through the firm, and receives a share of the fees they generate.
+The consultant typically handles their own caseload, bills clients through the firm, and receives a share of the fees they generate.
 The firm provides office space, administrative support, regulatory cover, and professional indemnity insurance.

 This model has grown significantly in UK law firms over the past decade.
 It offers flexibility for experienced solicitors who want to control their workload and earnings without taking on the full responsibilities of partnership.
 For firms, it provides access to skilled fee-earners without the fixed cost of a salary or the long-term commitment of an equity stake.